-A veteran of five space missions as a NASA Mission Specialist Astronaut, Bonnie Dunbar flew aboard the Space Shuttles Atlantis, Challenger, Columbia and Endeavor, Previously she served as a NASA mission controller, and held research and engineering positions at Boeing, Harwell Laboratories in the UK and Rockwell International.
-After retiring from NASA in 2005, Dr. Dunbar served as president and CEO of the Museum of Flight (MOF) in Seattle until 2010.
-Currently, she is director of Higher Education and STEM at The Boeing Company.
-She is a member of the National Academy of Engineering, a Fellow of several technical societies, and has received numerous awards and honors.
+A veteran of five space missions as a NASA mission specialist astronaut, Bonnie Dunbar flew aboard the space shuttles Atlantis, Challenger, Columbia and Endeavor.
+Previously she served as a NASA mission controller, and held research and engineering positions at Boeing, Harwell Laboratories in the UK and Rockwell International.
+After retiring from NASA in 2005, Bonnie served as president and CEO of the Museum of Flight in Seattle and as director of higher education and STEM at The Boeing Company.
+She is a member of the National Academy of Engineering and has received numerous awards and honors.

-Randy Kurosky (BS Ceramic Engr 1988) 2014 COLLEGE OF ENGINEERING DIAMOND AWARD FOR ENTREPRENEURIAL EXCELLENCE

-As the co-inventor of two ceramic oxide powder processes and engineer of over 3,000 different metallic oxide compositions, Randy Kurosky is responsible for turning Seattle Specialty Ceramics, a technology transfer startup, into Praxair Specialty Ceramics.
-Today, Praxair is one of the premier international companies in the field of electronic grade specialty ceramics.
-He has overseen the growth of Praxair Specialty Ceramics, including several \$1M line expansions and the commercialization of additional R&D products.
-As an undergraduate, Randy co-invented a patented process, Combustion Spray Pyrolysis (CSP) that earned him a record six publication co-authorships.
-His technical engineering skill combined with his entrepreneurial instincts has advanced materials science engineering applications.
+Randy Kurosky (BS '88 Ceramic Engineering) 2014 College of Engineering Diamond Award for transfer startup, into Praxair Specialty Ceramics, one of the premier electronic grade specialty ceramics companies.
+As an undergraduate, Randy co-invented a patented process, combustion spray pyrolysis, that earned him six publication co-authorships.
 His innovations on the synthesis of solid oxide fuel cell materials have become the industry standard.